 8.4.
 In case of maturity of any financial obligations (8.1.6) the Credit Rating is withdrawn within one working day after the date of maturity of respective financial liabilities.

 9.1.
-As part of the Rating Analysis, the First Rating Analyst and the Second Rating Analyst (as well as heads of Analytical Groups) usually hold Rating meetings with the management, owners and employees of the Rated Entity, and in the course of assigning and maintaining credit ratings of structured finance instruments or obligations such meetings may be supplemented with contacts with representatives of the Issuer, the Deal Arranger and the Transaction Servicing Agent.
+As part of the Rating Analysis, the First Rating Analyst and the Second Rating Analyst (as well as heads of Analytical Groups) usually hold Rating Meetings with the management, owners and employees of the Rated Entity, and in the course of assigning and maintaining credit ratings of structured finance instruments or obligations such meetings may be supplemented with contacts with representatives of the Issuer, the Deal Arranger and the Transaction Servicing Agent.

-During Rating meetings ACRA’s Rating Analysts can ask questions related to Rating analysis to participants from the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent).
+During Rating Meetings ACRA’s Rating Analysts can ask questions related to Rating analysis to participants from the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent).
 The answers given by Rated Entity’s representatives to the questions asked by ACRA’s Rating Analysts and other verbal information are recorded by the participants of the Rating Meeting on the ACRA side to be used for the purposes of Credit Analysis.

 9.1.1.
-During Rating Meetings, the Rating Analysts can also visit by agreement with the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent) its production sites and other premises used for operating activities of the Rated Entity in order to get familiar with the operating activities of the Rated Entity.
+During Rating Meetings, the Rating Analysts can also visit by agreement with the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent) production sites and other premises used for operating activities of the Rated Entity in order to get familiar with the operating activities of the Rated Entity.

 9.1.2.
 The format and details of a Rating meeting are agreed between ACRA’s Rating Analysts and participants from the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent).

 9.1.3.
 A rating Meeting may be held at the office of ACRA or the office of the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent).
 In exceptional cases of difficulty to conduct the Rating Meeting in the physical presence of employees of ACRA and the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent), the supervisor of the group may decide to conduct a Rating Meeting in the format of a conference call or videoconference.
-A decision to conduct the Rating Meeting in the format of a conference call or videoconference must be coordinated with the Compliance Director.
+A decision to conduct the Rating Meeting in the format of a conference call or videoconference must be coordinated with the Compliance and Internal Control Service.

 9.1.4.
 If it is impossible, but desirable to conduct a Rating Meetings in physical presence of ACRA’s employees and those of the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent), the head of the Analytical Group may decide on the postponement of the meeting until the meeting in physical presence of employees of ACRA and those of the Rated Entity becomes possible.
 In this case, before the Rating Meeting, the Lead Rating Analyst may conduct individual elements of the Rating Analysis in accordance with the information received from the Rated Entity (Issuer, Deal Arranger, Transaction Servicing Agent).